Audi Q8 e-tron

-The Audi Q8 e-tron, formerly the Audi e-tron is a battery electric mid-size luxury crossover produced by Audi since 2019.
+The Audi Q8 e-tron (formerly the Audi e-tron until 2023) is a battery electric mid-size luxury crossover produced by Audi since 2019.
 The e-tron was unveiled as a concept car at the 2015 Frankfurt Motor Show.
 The final production version was revealed in San Francisco on 17 September 2018, publicly debuted at the 2018 Paris Motor Show, and was first delivered in May 2019.
 It is the company's first battery electric mass production car.
 The Sportback variant, a coupe style of the e-tron, entered production in 2020.

-In 2022, the e-tron was renamed the Audi Q8 e-tron and the SQ8 in both regular and Sportback body styles with the facelift.
+In 2022, the vehicle was facelifted and also renamed as the Audi Q8 e-tron (the performance version is called the SQ8 e-tron), in both regular and Sportback body styles, as Audi is expanding the e-tron battery electric vehicle line-up.

+In October 2024, Audi announced that by February 2025 the production of the Audi Q8 e-tron would come to an end.